 - Make sure the consulting firm you use for your surveys provides high quality products and analyses.
 According to Dr. Fitz-enz, the central issue in any benchmarking program is the guarantee that data quality are reliable and valid.
 It is a good practice to go with an established firm that has standardized instruments and millions of pieces of data in its benchmarking database.
 A cheap, poorly designed, and incorrectly analyzed survey by consulting firms only looking to make a quick buck seldom yield anything of value and can be misleading.

-If you would like to have more information on how NBRI can help your business conduct a quality survey to help you move in the right direction for increasing profits, contact us now at 800-756-6168.
+If you would like to have more information on how NBRI can help your business conduct a quality survey to help you move in the right direction, contact us now at 800-756-6168.

 By Cynthia K. S. Reed, Ph.D.